 This library is a congressionally designated depository for U.S. Government information.
 Public access to the government documents collection is guaranteed by public law.
 (Title 44 United States Code)

 Please feel free to contact a government information librarian with a question or to schedule an appointment.
-We are also available by phone (734-764-0410), email: email@example.com or Ask a Librarian Form.
+The phone number is 734-764-0410 and email address is email@example.com